arstephens/TCGA-Glioblastoma-Database/sql/README.md

 - `database_dump.sql`

-This dump serves as an export of the finished populated database.
+This dump is an export of the finished populated database.
 It can be used as a backup or as an alternative way to recreate the completed MySQL database.

 Access the SQL dump here: